|

 and some controversy about the percentages and types of cells in human

-and validated laser-capture microdissection and real-time PCR (LCM/PCR)
+laser-capture microdissection and real-time PCR (LCM/PCR) assays for

-ganglia (TG) obtained at autopsy.
-Among 970 individual sensory neurons
+obtained at autopsy.
+Among 970 individual sensory neurons from five

 latency-associated transcripts (LAT), the classical surrogate marker